Monthly Archives: July 2014

 Every generation has the obligation to free men’s minds for a look at new worlds . . . to look out from a higher plateau than the last generation.

-The point is that our duty as Americans – and especially as Christian Americans – is to help and not hinder either the endless possibilities of the American Dream or the promise of Jesus that we should live a life of abundance, in His name.
+The point is that our duty as Americans – and especially Christian Americans – is to help and not hinder the endless possibilities of the American Dream or the promise of Jesus that we should live a life of abundance, in His name.
+(Some things to remember this July 4th weekend.)

 On the Bible readings for July 4, 2014